 To date, this week-long trip in Malta has been my most favorite.
-The island, the people, the food – it had all the ingredients for a perfect holiday.
+The island, the people, the food – it had all the ingredients of a perfect holiday.
 I’m torn between writing this post or just keeping the memories to myself as sharing them can sometimes break the magic.
 Then again, the point of why I blog in the first place is for me to remember these moments later, as fresh as I remember them now.

-This is going to be a long entry with a lot of photos in between a lot of words so I’m breaking it into two parts.
+This is going to be a long entry with a lot of photos in between a lot of words so I’m breaking it in two parts.
 I’m happy that my personal photographer, Adi, is back wandering off the beaten tracks with me.
 It’s amazing how he has progressed from making me look so small like an ant in the photos to capturing professional shots in a blink.
 Oh well, he has a great teacher, I suppose. 🙂

 In random order, these are the reasons why this holiday is currently the one to beat in my heart of hearts: